Bus lane enforcement charge notices

 - Lang Stracht

-- Union Street (Market Street junction to Bridge Street junction) (also open to taxis exiting from Back Wynd and cyclists)
+- Union Street/Market Street (between its junctions with Hadden St and the Adelphi).
+Also open to taxis exiting from Back Wynd and cyclists

 The bus gates are operational 24 hours a day, seven days a week.

-You can view the bus gates on a map at
+You can view the city centre bus gates on a more detailed map at